google/CFU-Playground/soc/vexriscv/README.md

 with new variants of VexRiscv.

-* To build a custom CPU, just add a recipe in the Makefile in this directory.
-The target VexRiscv Verilog file must be named `VexRiscv_SomethingCfu.v` or
+* To build a custom CPU, add a recipe in the Makefile in this directory.
+The target VexRiscv Verilog file should be named `VexRiscv_SomethingCfu.v` for CPUs with a CFU interface, or `VexRiscv_Something.v` for CPUs without a CFU interface.
-  `VexRiscv_Something.v`,
-  for CPUs with and without a
-  CFU interface, respectively.
-  "Something" can be empty, or any CamelCasePhrase.

 * The Makefile recipe allows you to select the parameters for each